 Power Girl faces up against all sorts of craziness.
 Like Ultra-Humanite, a human brain in a gorilla body who captures the whole of Manhattan and wants to transfer his brain to Power Girl's Kryptonian body.
 She then fights the Elven Sorceress, and space party princesses.
 There is also a sexy man-slave android from outta space - the randomness is what makes for a fun comic book.

 The ending to the volume is a little abrupt, and not everything is resolved - with Karen mentioning how complicated her new life is becoming.
-Not all content in 'A New Beginning' is light-hearted, silly and kid-friendly - contains instances of suicide, murder, shootings, and a couple of references to 9/11, but nothing explicitly gory.
+Not all content in 'A New Beginning' is light-hearted, silly and kid-friendly - it contains instances of suicide, murder, shootings, and a couple of references to 9/11, but nothing explicitly gory.

 That's just about it.
 'Power Girl, Vol. 1: A New Beginning' has no deep meaning, except for female empowerment.
 It is just what Power Girl needed, but it's not meant to be taken too seriously.
 The comic mainly aims for its reader to have a fun time; like at an amusement park (one is featured in this) with a superheroine who has a strong personality and ambitions of her own.